OpenGradient/BitQuant/README.md

-# OpenGradient Terminal Agent
+# Two Ligma by OpenGradient

-OpenGradient's Terminal Agent is an AI system that helps users manage their DeFi operations through natural language commands.
+Two Ligma is an open-source AI agent framework for building AI Quant agents for quantitative DeFi including ML-powered analytics, trading, portfolio management, and more all through a natural language interface.
 It exposes a REST API that turns user inputs like "deposit 20k" or "optimize my portfolio" into concrete DeFi actions.

 ## Structure